How to Install Rust on Debian 12/11/10

 During the installation process, you will be prompted to choose an installation option.
 Type 1 and hit Enter to proceed with the default installation.

-The installation process can take between 1 to 5 minutes, depending on your server’s internet speed and hardware.
+The installation process can take 1 to 5 minutes, depending on your server’s internet speed and hardware.
 Once the installation is complete, you will see a confirmation message.

-Step 4: Activate Rust Environment
+Activate Rust Environment

 source ~/.cargo/env

-Step 5: Confirm Rust Installation
+Confirm Rust Installation

 Finally, to ensure Rust has been successfully installed on your system, you can check the version of the Rust compiler (rustc).
 Type the following command and hit Enter to display the Rust compiler version: